July 8, 2019

 Selling a dental practice takes approximately 150 hours, time that could be better spent maintaining a successful business.
 A qualified broker will already have contracts in place rather than hiring an attorney to draft documents for you, saving thousands of dollars.
 The broker will also save you time by already having a list of potential buyers in the area or at least an active marketing approach.

 A qualified broker will present all possible options to you so that you can look at and compare all sides.
-This not only means selling to an individual, bringing on an associate, or affiliating with a dental service organization, but also considering all options within each vertical.
+This not only means selling to an individual, bringing on an associate or affiliating with a dental service organization (DSO), but also considering all options within each vertical.
 Considering various strategic approaches will help maximize the value of the transaction.

 The work has only just begun after receiving a prospectus from a dental broker and presenting your practice to qualified buyers.
-Eighty percent of the transaction includes the contracts, negotiations, and final sale.
-A qualified broker guides the transition of ownership, from negotiating the sale and finding true market value to providing the asset purchase or stock agreement and assisting with the real estate needs.
+80% of the transaction includes the contracts, negotiations and final sale.
+A qualified broker guides the transition of ownership, from negotiating the sale and finding fair market value to providing the asset purchase or stock agreement and assisting with the real estate needs.

 Starting and putting your own sweat equity into your dental practice can be an emotional process when the time comes to move on.
 Strong emotional ties to your practice can make it more difficult when it comes to making business decisions, which is why hiring a broker can help make the transaction more efficient and smoother.